PolaricServer/docs/docs/index.rst

 * Authorized users can, on the server, add information (including APRS objects) and manipulate how objects are displayed in a view shared by all users.
 For example choice of icons, use descriptive labels (tactical callsigns), tagging, hiding of unnecessary information, etc..

-* It can use various APRS sources, It can operate aa an APRS-IS server or APRS-router with filtering.
+* It can use various APRS sources, It can operate as an APRS-IS server or APRS-router with filtering.
 It can operate as a igate.

 * Support for APRS messages and bulletins.
 Support for APRS telemetry (can show graphs)